blackpainter/qos/docs/install/testnet/validator.md

 qoscli tx create-validator --owner Peter --name "Peter's node" --tokens 20000000 --description "hi, my eth address: xxxxxx"
 ```
 - `--owner` keybase name or address, eg, `Peter` or `address1epvxmtxx99gy5xv7k7sl55994pehxgqt03va2s`
-- `--name`  validator name, everything you like
+- `--name`  validator name, anything you like
-- `--tokens` amount of tokens deposit to the validator, less than the `qos` in owner's account
+- `--tokens` amount of tokens deposited to the validator, less than the `qos` in the owner's account
 - `--description` description info

 The output looks like: